-Factors to consider Tips to gather the correct information Does the Is the behavior Ask questions such as: behavior fit the inappropriately definition of stubborn and resistiveness? uncooperative?
+Factors to consider Tips to gather the correct information Is the behavior inappropriately stubborn and Ask questions such as:

+registives and un again a station of resistiveness? uncooperative?
 What does the customer not want to do?
-What is the reason the customer does not want to do that activity?
-Is it reasonable for the customer to not want to do the activity?
-How is this behavior inappropriate?
-What does the customer do that shows she is being uncooperative or stubborn?
+What is the reason the customer does not want to do that activity? • Is it reasonable for the customer to not want to do the activity?
+How is this behavior inappropriate? • What does the customer do that shows she is being uncooperative or stubborn?
 Is the customer able to follow directions or advocate for himself?
-Determine the intensity of the intervention.
-How often the intervention is needed, and how much time and effort the intervention takes.
-Ask questions such as: What do you do when the customer resists?
-How often do you have to do that?
+Determine the How often the Ask questions such as: intensity of the intervention. intervention is needed, and how much time • What do you do when the customer resists? and effort the intervention How often do you have to do that? takes.
 How does the customer respond to you doing that?
 How well does the intervention work?
 What happens if you do not intervene?
 What happens if the intervention does not work?
-Determine the frequency of the behavior Consider the past year.
-Ask questions such as: How often does tor, if known?he behavior occur?
+Determine the Consider the Ask questions such as: frequency of the behavior past year.
+How often does tor, if known?he behavior occur?
 Who is affected?
 What triggers the behavi